kohler/hotcrp/README.md

 Run `lib/restoredb.sh BACKUPFILE` at the shell prompt to restore the database from a backup stored in `BACKUPFILE`.

-Run `lib/runsql.sh` at the shell prompt to get a MySQL command prompt for the conference database.
+Run `lib/runsql.sh` at the shell prompt to get a SQL command prompt for the conference database.

 Updates
 -------